Tuesday

 Brand New Readers Red Set

-Starfall has free phonics books online with animation if you click on some of the pictures.
-You can buy these phonics more and another phonics books set at their online store.
+Starfall has free phonics books online with animations if you click on some of the pictures.

 Go to your local library and ask a librarian for help choosing books.